What is general information about the illegal screen in basketball

 A moving screen is a colloquial term that is sometimes utilized when a screener makes prohibited contact with a defender by moving their feet or other parts of their body while that same defender is simultaneously attempting to avoid a screen, primarily by going over or under it.

-Nevertheless, the moving screen is still an illegal screen because the screener either does not remain within their vertical plane or give the defender enough time and/or distance to avoid the screen.
+Nevertheless, the moving screen is still an illegal screen because the screener either does not remain within their own cylinder or give the defender enough time and/or distance to avoid the screen.

 Additionally, a screener could swiftly move their feet to re-establish a screen if necessary.
 However, it is important to note that the screener must still give the defender enough time and/or distance prior to that same defender making contact with the screen.